 Add some salt and pepper

-Put the pan back on the fire.
+Place some of the Daube’s sauce in the pasta and put the pan back on the fire.

 Add grated parmesan cheese and grated Gruyere Cheese, stir slightly and add a little more of the Daube’s juice if necessary.